evannetwork/evannetwork.github.io/dev/hello-world.md

 $ edit pw.txt
 ```

-In a different terminal, stop the parity process, and restart it with two additional parameters:
+In a different terminal, stop the Parity process, and restart it with two additional parameters:

 ```sh
 $ parity --chain "/path/to/testcore.json" --config "path/to/evan_test_chain.toml"